clarkok/screeps-clarkok-bot/02-task-management.md

 remote haul task when the container near the source actually contain the energy to haul.

 Also the role requirement is a good indicator of the spawn availability.
 Other parts of the bot like the outpost assignment can use this information to help make decisions.
-The downside of this approach is more CPU usage.
+The downside of this approach is higher CPU usage.
 But this can be overcame by caching the result over ticks and only recalculate when needed.